|

 Canada, and Mexico.
 Plant hardiness is generally specified by zone,

-as shown on this official map from the U.S. Department of Agriculture. www.USNA.USDA.gov/Hardzone/index.html
+as shown on this official map from the U.S. Department of Agriculture.
+PlantHardiness.ARS.USDA.gov

-enthusiasts and professionals, as well as plant breeders. www.Plants-Magazine.com
+website caters to plant enthusiasts and professionals, as well as plant

 Features an introduction to organic gardening, plus garden